Heat engine: Overview

 The efficiency of these processes is roughly proportional to the temperature drop across them.
 Significant energy may be consumed by auxiliary equipment, such as pumps, which effectively reduces efficiency.

 Examples

 Although some cycles have a typical combustion location (internal or external), they can often be implemented with the other.
 For example, John Ericsson developed an external heated engine running on a cycle very much like the earlier Diesel cycle.
 In addition, externally heated engines can often be implemented in open or closed cycles.
-In a closed cycle the working fluid is retained within the engine at the completion of the cycle whereas is an open cycle the working fluid is either exchanged with the environment together with the products of combustion in the case of the internal combustion engine or simply vented to the environment in the case of external combustion engines like steam engines and turbines.
+In a closed cycle the working fluid is retained within the engine at the completion of the cycle whereas in an open cycle the working fluid is either exchanged with the environment together with the products of combustion in the case of the internal combustion engine or simply vented to the environment in the case of external combustion engines like steam engines and turbines.

 Everyday examples

 Everyday examples of heat engines include the thermal power station, internal combustion engine, firearms, refrigerators and heat pumps.
 Power stations are examples of heat engines run in a forward direction in which heat flows from a hot reservoir and flows into a cool reservoir to produce work as the desired product.
 Refrigerators, air conditioners and heat pumps are examples of heat engines that are run in reverse, i.e. they use work to take heat energy at a low temperature and raise its temperature in a more efficient way than the simple conversion of work into heat (either through friction or electrical resistance).
 Refrigerators remove heat from within a thermally sealed chamber at low temperature and vent waste heat at a higher temperature to the environment and heat pumps take heat from the low temperature environment and 'vent' it into a thermally sealed chamber (a house) at higher temperature.

 In general heat engines exploit the thermal properties associated with the expansion and compression of gases according to the gas laws or the properties associated with phase changes between gas and liquid states.